Sebog33/toolsy-packages/packages/image-convert/README.md

   - Custom size selection
 - Minimalist and no unnecessary dependencies
 - Windows icon compatible output
-- Works in both Node.js and browser environments
+- Designed for Node.js environments only (sharp-based).

 ## Installation